lordbenedikt/skeletal_animation_2d_remake/Readme.md

 ### Bind / Unbind Skin

 Create a skeleton along the shape of the unbound skin.
 Select both skin and bones and press **A**.
 The selected skin is now bound to the selected bones.
 To unbind a skin, select it, then press **LCtrl + A**.
+The weighting of each vertex relative to each bone can be adjusted in the **Adjust Vertex Weights** mode.
+It can be toggled with **W** or by clicking the button in the Skins-menu.
+A circle around the cursor will indicate the area of adjustment.
+With **Q** the weights for the vertices within the circle are reduced, with **E** they are increased.
+Currently this mode is still a work in progress and might not be intuitive to use yet.

 ### Animations